cs1302uga/cs1302-tutorials/javafx/javafx.md

    need to create the `bin` directory.

 1. Attempt to run the `cs1302.gui.ExampleDriver` class in the usual manner.
-If successful, then two things should happen:
+If successful, then one of two things should happen:

    1. A small, but blank, GUI app will appear on your screen.
 This may appear in another desktop or minimized if your computer utilizes multiple windows.

-   1. The following error message will appear:
+However, the following error message will appear in the terminal:
       ```
       libGL error: No matching fbConfigs or visuals found
       libGL error: failed to load driver: swrast
       Prism-ES2 Error : GL_VERSION (major.minor) = 1.4
+      ```
+   1. A scary error message similar to the following will appear and no GUI app will appear on your screen (don't panic):
+      ```
+      libGL error: No matching fbConfigs or visuals found
+      libGL error: failed to load driver: swrast
+      X Error of failed request:  BadValue (integer parameter out of range for operation)
+        Major opcode of failed request:  149 (GLX)
+        Minor opcode of failed request:  24 (X_GLXCreateNewContext)
+        Value in failed request:  0x0
+        Serial number of failed request:  23
+        Current serial number in output stream:  24
       ```

 1. The error message that displays is related to the JavaFX graphics renderer.
 By default, it attempts to perform hardware-accelerated rendering.
 However, we need to enable to software-based rendering in order for it to work nicely with X-forwarding.
 Close out of the small GUI app.
 Now, rerun